 How does GPS spoofing in mobile gaming apps work?

 GPS spoofing starts with an external app that overrides GPS signals on a particular device.
 This is possible because the signal is not encrypted, meaning it requires no verification for transmission.
-There are a multitude of applications available that override GPS signals, they are free to download and use and work across all mobile devices.
+There are a multitude of applications available that override GPS signals, they are free to download and can be used across all mobile devices.
 They manipulate the data of the original coordinates on the device, enabling a variety of options for cheating.

 Cheaters use GPS spoofing to their advantage either to sabotage a game mission or to cheat their way through a game.
 A common scenario is to fake one’s location in order to, e.g., win perks, just like what happened in the popular mobile game Pokémon Go (see below).

-What impact does GPS spoofing have on the mobile gaming industry?
+What impact does GPS spoofing have on the mobile game cybersecurity?

 Here are the key ways in which GPS spoofing impacts location-based mobile games and their developers (i.e., you):